WeiKuoWei/semantic_router/README.md

 # Hierarchical Centroid-Based Router for Multi-Expert AI Systems

-A scalable and efficient architecture for routing user queries to the appropriate domain expert in multi-expert systems.
+A scalable and efficient architecture for routing user queries to the appropriate domain expert in multi-expert systems, now with a modern web interface.

 ## Key Features